14. Text Data

 Note

-(*) If we intend to seek matches to the same pattern in different strings without the use of pandas, it might be a good to pre-compile a regex first and then use the re.Pattern.findall method instead or re.findall:
+(*) If we intend to seek matches to the same pattern in many different strings without the use of pandas, it might be faster to precompile a regex first, and then use the re.Pattern.findall method instead or re.findall:

-p.findall("We're the knights who say ni! ni! niiiii! nininiiiiiiiii!")
+p.findall("We're the Spanish Inquisition ni! ni! niiiii! nininiiiiiiiii!")

 ## ['ni', 'ni', 'niiiii']